EVERYTHING you ever wanted to ask about Biodiversity Net Gain

-“opportunities to incorporate biodiversity improvements in and around developments should be encouraged, especially where this can secure measurable net gains for biodiversity."
-Source: NPPF (2019)
+“opportunities to incorporate biodiversity improvements in and around developments should be encouraged, especially where this can secure measurable net gains for biodiversity.”

 How does biodiversity net gain actually work in practice?

-BNG will be delivered though the planning system which commits a developer to biodiversity enhancements that equate to a net gain of 10%.
-The next question might be, well, 10% of what?
+Based on the strict 10% net gain increase, the next question might be, well, 10% of what?
 That’s where the DEFRA metric (versions discussed below) come in.

 What now?
 Well, you needn’t panic.

-What are BNG off-site credits?
+What are BNG Off-Site Credits?

 Developers: 6 Steps to Buying Off-Site Biodiversity Credits

-Step 1 – The ecological assessment
+Step 1 – The Ecological Assessment

-Step 2 – The legal agreement
+Step 2 – The Legal Agreement

 Step 3 – Regulation